kivo360/bodhi-sims/docs/README.md

 ### Problem

 When creating an OpenAI gym or Mesa application clashes with the scalable methods of ECS systems.
-The best way to do this is to
+The best way to do this is to ... forgot what I put here.

 The `Env` is usually declared as a `world` object.
 Logic to push the environment forward is usually done using the `step` function.
 On that step, a scheduler runs through and executes the step command on each agent.
 The scheduler returns each agent, the state is updated each agent's step function.
 Hash.ai, a well-designed agent-based modeling system (I'll likely use at some point), has states and behaviors defined separately from each other.
 This is a decoupled approach that allows for scalable environments.
 There's an issue with this approach. **Cohesion and strategic coupling is missing, dynamically controlling behavior on agents and environments are not supported, and tight integration with python's many libraries is not immediately available without jumping through extra steps**.